southrivertech/titansftp.pub/cloud-marketplace/aws/README.md

 # Amazon AWS Repository

-Here is where you will find files specific to our Amazon AWS listings.
-The following product are available on the Amazon AWS Marketplace and each product is available for Windows and Linux
+Here is where you will find files specific to our Cloud listings.
+The following products are available on the Commercial Marketplace and each product is available for Windows and Linux

 ## Titan FTP Server - CUCM Edition (tncucm)